 Students wishing to complete fewer than 24 units of course work are not eligible for admission to the program, but they are welcome to register for courses at Washington University on a non-degree basis.

 The core courses of the Post-Baccalaureate Pre-Medical program meet the general requirements for American medical schools, as well as those for dental, veterinary, osteopathic and other health professional programs.
 Students are urged to check individual schools and programs for specific entry requirements.
 All courses taken as part of the Post-Baccalaureate Pre-Medical program must be taken for letter grades, except for courses offered only on a pass/fail basis.
 No more than two units of pass/fail work may apply toward certificate requirements.
 Students who wish to take courses other than those that fulfill the core requirements must have adviser approval.

 Up to 6 credits of appropriate course work, taken prior to acceptance to the Post-Baccalaureate Pre-Medical program, may be applied as transfer credit toward the certificate.
 Once students begin the certificate program, all course work must be taken in residence at Washington University.
 Cover letters will be written only for students who observe this policy.

 Biochemistry: one semester

 Mathematics and Statistics: two semesters of college math (This varies according to school.
 Statistics recommended.
 For broadest range of schools, complete Calculus I and II.

 General Physics: two semesters with laboratory

 English: two semesters, one of composition

-In addition to the core courses, elective courses in biology, chemistry, physics, and mathematics are also available.
+In addition to the core courses, elective courses in biology, chemistry, physics, and mathematics and statistics are also available.